sap-tutorials/Tutorials/tutorials/data-lake-file-containers-sof/data-lake-file-containers-sof.md

 [ACCORDION-BEGIN [Step 2: ](Query the Structured File)]

-Now that we've created all the foundational database objects for querying our file, we can simply query the files as if it were a table.
+Now that you've created all the foundational database objects for querying our file, you can simply query the files as if it were a table.

 **Note**: the table name here will be the name of the **EXISTING** table created in the previous step.